 There are many errors about the film that are made critically, and many camps, pro and con; but let me start with the biggest error, and likely the only one never really put up for debate, and that is the claim that Travis Bickle is psychotic and/or psychopathic.
 Part of the problem lies with the conflation of the two terms- due to their similar spellings and etymologies, and the rest of the problem lies with the fact that Bickle simply fits neither term’s definition.

 First, a psychotic is simply someone who is detached from reality.
 It is: a ‘fundamental derangement of the mind characterized by defective or lost contact with reality especially as evidenced by delusions, hallucinations, and disorganized speech and behavior.’
 In short, a psychotic is a loon; but not necessarily an evil nor violent loon.
 And, clearly Bickle has none of the traits described- in fact, he is an anti-psychotic.
 He is extremely organized (in many, not all, aspects), and, while not good with words, this is more a fact of his emotional stunting and low I.Q., not psychosis.
 Bickle also does not have delusions.
-In fact, the film, in many instances, make sit clear that he is the only character in the film that sees reality for what it is.
-He knows Palantine is a sleaze, for his first encounter with the Senator was when the man was in the company of a prostitute.
+In fact, the film, in many instances, makes it clear that he is the only character in the film that sees reality for what it is.
 He recognizes Betsy’s coldness, and the film, even to the end, shows her as a cold and manipulative person more interested in Bickle as a case study than potential lover.
 He knows New York City is a cesspool, because he indulges in it, sees it every day and night, and his encounters with Iris and Sport reinforce that reality.
 Also, extra-diegetically, New York was like that in the 1970s.
 I know- I was there, right in the middle of the very things that disturbed Bickle, and even worse.
 So, if anything, Bickle is not detached from reality, but far too extremely connected to it, to an unhealthy degree.
 After all, he is a porno addict, despite all his ravings against the filth of the times and city.

 Second, a psychopath is a violent person, with no regard nor empathy for others.
 A psychopath has charm, superficiality, cunning, no conscience, and often a sexual promiscuity, amongst other traits.
 People like Ted Bundy or Adolf Hitler are prime examples of psychopathy.
 In fact, what made Hitler so dangerous a world leader vs. other psychopathic killer-despots like Mao Zedong, Tojo, or Josef Stalin, was the fact that on top of his psychopathy he was detached from reality- a psychotic, as well.
 Proof of this comes from the violation of the 1939 Molotov-Ribbentrop Non-Aggression Pact between Nazi Germany and the Soviet Union, less than two years after it was signed.
 Stalin, the master schemer, felt he had checkmated his rival’s ambitions, at least for a few years.
 But, Hitler was not bound by any idea that politics was a power grab that required a give and take.
 He believed in a destiny for himself that saw him as world conqueror.
 To Hitler, this delusion was reality, for against Russia, America, Britain, China, and many other countries, Germany, Italy, and Japan stood very little chance, and Stalin knew it.
 He just had to get his act together.
 Thus, he was shocked at Hitler’s invasion of Russia in June of 1941.
 Hitler and Stalin were both vicious, sadistic psychopaths, but only Hitler was psychotic, thus a more imminent danger to world peace than Stalin.
 And Bickle clearly is short on almost all these psychopathic traits (unlike De Niro’s character in Scorsese’s later Paul Zimmerman scripted The King Of Comedy, Rupert Pupkin, who is both psychotic- to a degree- and psychopathic).
 Yes, he shows violent tendencies, but he is utterly graceless, dedicated to finding ‘reality’ within others, hates deceit, has little cunning, clearly has a conscience and ethics- lest he never bother with Betsy nor Iris (and even frets over killing the armed robber).
 And, sexually speaking, Bickle is an emotional, if not physical, case study in sexual impotence.